 Govt To Start with Tema Steel Works Road

-The proposal to henceforth use concrete to construct roads across the country was well taken and approved by the cabinet.
-The Vice President made the disclosure while speaking at the dedication of a temple of Harvest International Ministries (HIM) on Saturday, 15th July, 2015.
+The proposal to henceforth use concrete for road constructions across the country was well taken and approved by the cabinet.
+The Vice President made the disclosure while speaking at the dedication of a temple of Harvest International Ministries (HIM) on Saturday, 15th July 2015.

-According to Dr. Bawumia, cabinet has decided to do the pilot phase of the project with the Tema steel works road.
+According to Dr. Bawumia, the cabinet has decided to do the pilot phase of the project with the Tema Steel Works road.

-To help bring a closure to the Concrete vs Asphalt debate, Buzzghana has gathered these very important facts to consider before choosing between concrete and asphalt roads.
+Meanwhile, to help bring a closure to the Concrete vs Asphalt debate, Buzzghana has gathered these very important facts that must be considered before choosing between concrete and asphalt roads.

 1. Concrete vs Asphalt – The Differences

-Most asphalt surfaces are laid on a gravel base, which is generally at least as thick as the asphalt layer, although some ‘full depth’ asphalt surfaces are laid directly on the native sub-grade.
+Most asphalt surfaces are laid on a gravel base which is generally, as thick as the asphalt layer, although some ‘full depth’ asphalt surfaces are laid directly on the native sub-grade.

 2. Road Strength Lies Within

 Road construction engineers have revealed that the strength of every road largely lies in its sub-grade components.
-This implies that the wildly held belief that concrete roads are more durable than asphalt roads may not be absolute as the strength and durability of a road lies in how well the underneath fortification was done and not necessarily the type of finishing given to it.
+This implies that the wildly held belief that concrete roads are more durable than asphalt roads may be misguided as the strength and durability of a road depend largely on how well the underneath fortification was done and not necessarily the type of finishing given to it.

-According to Civil Engineer who spoke to Citi News on the issue of Ghana’s choice of concrete over asphalted roads, “the concrete roads or the asphalts are only the finished roads.
-The methodology of any road construction right from the subgrade to formation, to sub-base to base, that is where the meat lies.
+According to a Civil Engineer who spoke to Citi News on the issue of Ghana’s choice of concrete over asphalted roads, “the concrete roads or the asphalts are only the finished roads.
+The methodology of any road construction right from the subgrade to the formation…is where the meat lies.
 If you don’t compact your sub-base and natural base well, and you put the concrete on the road, however extensive it is, it will fail.”

-This means it is really high time the government starts looking into who constructs the road, how well he does that at all levels, and not sitting back to say concrete is better or otherwise.
+This means it is really high time the government starts looking into who constructs the roads, how well the work is done at all levels and not sitting back to say concrete is better or otherwise.

 3. Construction Cost/Benefits

 When comparing the cost, concrete roads come with a higher paving cost than asphalt roads.
-Although this long and wildly held believe has been disputed due to the rising cost and limited supply of oil products (bitumen) as against limestone in recent times.
+But then, this long and wildly held sentiment has been disputed due to the rising cost and limited supply of oil products (bitumen) as against limestone in recent times.

 Howbeit, there is a cost benefit that comes with concrete finishing.
-This is the fact that laying a concrete requires less professionalism as local labourers could be employed to do the job with adequate supervision unlike asphalt which requires much more expertise and is laid using heavy duty machines.
+This has to do with the fact that laying a concrete requires less professionalism as local laborers could be employed to do the job with adequate supervision, unlike asphalt which requires much more expertise and is laid using heavy duty machines.

-The employment of local labourers will serve a s a means of employment in the country, thereby yielding domestic revenue.
+The employment of local laborers will serve as a means of employment in the country, thereby yielding domestic revenue.

 Both asphalt and concrete driveway cracks can be repaired.
-However, asphalt cracks are easier to repair and blend into the original.
+However, asphalt cracks are easier to repair in such a way that they would blend into the original.
 Concrete repairs are more obvious due to weathering, but asphalt can be resurfaced fairly inexpensively leaving a brand new top coat if the old layer falls into disrepair.
 This is impossible for concrete.

-Moreover, maintenance of concrete roads are more cumbersome than that of asphalt.
-According to him, the repair of concrete takes many days and weeks whereas that of asphalt takes on a few days.
+In all, the maintenance of concrete roads is more cumbersome than that of asphalt.
+According to the Civil Engineer, the repair of concrete takes many days and weeks whereas that of asphalt takes only a few days.

 Extreme weather conditions are liable to damage asphalt roads more than concrete roads.
-When looking at the environmental aspects as well as the clamour on climate change, concrete is the best option.
-Unlike concrete roads, asphalt is known to produce hydrocarbon pollution to soil and groundwater or waterways when it is melted by high temperature during or after construction.
+When looking at the environmental aspects as well as the climate change issues, concrete is the best option.
+Unlike concrete roads, asphalt is known to produce hydrocarbon pollution to soil, groundwater, and waterways when it is melted by high temperature during or after construction.

 What’s your take on this issue?
 Which should Ghana go for: concrete or asphalt?
-Share your opinion with us at the comment session, please.
+Share your opinion with us at the comment session.